chiaragiraudo/CompSci-projects-course/Project 1/README.md

 2) P1_main.ipynb ---> Jupyter notebook for the linear regression analysis of Franke function
 3) Gradient_Descent.ipynb --->  Jupyter notebook for the optimization method analysis of a third degree polynomial function
 4) Classification.ipynb ---> Jupyter notebook for the binary classification analysis of Wisconsin Breast Cancer data.

+The project authors are:
+Claudia Fabris (a), Chiara Giraudo (b), Agnieszka Seremak (a),Ana Anzulović (c)

+Affiliations:
+(a) Department of Chemistry, University of Oslo, Norway (b) Department of Mathematics, University of Oslo, Norway (c) Department of Geosciences, University of Oslo, Norway.